Thailand - Phattalung

 One of the important ancient places in Phatthalung built around 8th-10th century AD.
 Inside the cave found the reclining Buddha, the stupa and quite a number of Buddha images.
 Votive tablets of Srivijaya period dated around 8th-13th century AD have also been discovered.

-The royal momogram of King Rama V, his majesty the King and her majesty the queen (King Bhumipol and Queen Sirikit) were inscribed on the wall of the cave near Khuha Sawan cave is the other cave called Nang Klod cave where inside has been decorated with stucco depicting local folklore.
+The royal monogram of King Rama V, his majesty the King and her majesty the queen (King Bhumipol and Queen Sirikit) were inscribed on the wall of the cave near Khuha Sawan cave is the other cave called Nang Klod cave where inside has been decorated with stucco depicting local folklore.

 Buddha images at Khuha Sawan temple